golang/website/cmd/golangorg/README.md

 and used only when testing a live server, because its test cases depend on production resources.

+## Screentest

+The go.dev web site has a suite of visual checks that can be run with:

+	go run ./cmd/screentest

+These checks can be run locally and will generate visual diffs of web pages from the set of testcases in `cmd/screentest/godev.txt`, comparing screenshots of the live server and a locally running instance of cmd/golangorg.

 ## Deploying to go.dev and golang.org

 Each time a CL is reviewed and submitted, the site is automatically deployed to App Engine.